SMH Community Outreach Center

 Slidell, LA 70458

-As part of its mission as a community hospital, SMH staffs a professional Community Outreach Center that provides a variety of programs to help improve the quality of life in our community.
+As part of its mission as a community hospital, Slidell Memorial Hospital staffs a professional Community Outreach department that provides a variety of educational programs to help improve the quality of life in our community.

 Community Health Education